mrismanaziz/Reforestation/README.md

-## What was the pumpkin’s favorite sport?

-Squash.
+## I've started telling everyone about the benefits of eating dried grapes.
+It's all about raisin awareness.